wilkovandevelde/WorkshopIoTSampleData/prerequisites.md

 - <a href="https://code.visualstudio.com/?WT.mc_id=IoT-MVP-5002324" target="_blank">Visual studio code</a>

+  > This tool is used as editor for the device simulation application

 - <a href="https://nodejs.org/en/download/" target="_blank">Node.js runtime</a>

   > *Note*: This course is tested using the latest LTS version.